bcit-ci/CodeIgniter/user_guide_src/source/installation/upgrade_300.rst

 Up until now, ``drop_table()`` added an IF EXISTS clause by default or it didn't work at all with some drivers.
-In CodeIgniter 3.0, the IF EXISTS condition is no longer added by deafault and has an optional second parameter that allows that instead and is set to FALSE by default.
+In CodeIgniter 3.0, the IF EXISTS condition is no longer added by default and has an optional second parameter that allows that instead and is set to FALSE by default.

 If your application relies on IF EXISTS, you'll have to change its usage.